Feeling Peachy Keeney in Wethersfield

 The museum is divided into four distinct parts: The Giftshop, the Changing Exibits room, the Geology room, and the static History of Wethersfield room.
 Each one larger than the last.
 We entered and met a nice lady demanding money.
 I never quite figured out how the pricing tiers worked, but we ended up forking over 8 bucks, which got us into two other town museums as well.
 I think we saved two dollars.

 We were alone, as usual, but the docent made a big to-do about us and turned on some 1940’s wartime music for us on a boombox as we entered the World War II exhibit hall.
-The town went to the local veterans and their widows to collect all sorts of items from the era – and the veterans really came through.
+The town went to its local veterans and their widows to collect all sorts of items from the era – and the veterans really came through.
 There is a lot of stuff – stuff I found interesting.
 Take for instance, some helmets from the specialized Army Grammar Unit:

 Actually, the helmets are from the Civil Defense Decontamination Unit but I like my story better.
 The walls were covered with wartime quotes from Wethersfield residents, past and present.
 My favorite was from a Helen McGee: “It was a good war; we knew who our enemies were.
 Sometimes we had fun.
 It was a great time to be young.”
 Okay, sure.
 As long as you were able to stay alive, Helen, as long as you were able to stay alive.
 And speaking of signs, we both found this one quite interesting…

 Ed and I, ahem, soldiered onward to the other displays.
-There were all sorts of items from the period – war bonds, real POW shirts, vicory garden layouts, model ships made only with real bullets and shells… and check this out – Do you know what this is?
+There were all sorts of items from the period – war bonds, real POW shirts, victory garden layouts, model ships made only with real bullets and shells… and check this out – Do you know what this is?

 Wonder Bread included them in British bread packs and they are little plane spotter viewfinders.
-That is, there’s a wheel with little sillouette pictures of warplanes and they basically told whether you should run down to your basement or continue on your way to have a spot of tea.
+That is, there’s a wheel with little silhouette pictures of warplanes and they basically told whether you should run down to your basement or continue on your way to have a spot of tea.
 Pretty nifty, huh?

 Righto, then, what else did they have?
 For one, an explanation of why the building was called the Keeney building; Lieutenant Robert Allan Keeney, a Wethersfield native, was on the USS Indianapolis, which as all astute CTMQ readers know, carried the top secret Little Boy bomb over to the Pacific theater.
 Ok, but why him?
 Google, help me out: